realmadridchenwentao/realmadridchenwentao/README.md

 - 🔭 I’m currently working on Pattern Recognition & Computer Vision.
 - 🌱 I’m currently learning MultiModal Machine Learning.
 - 📫 How to reach me: wentaochen@bupt.edu.cn
-- ⚡ Fun fact: I love football and I am also a rail fan.
+- ⚡ Fun fact: I love football and I am also a railway fan.
 <!--
 **realmadridchenwentao/realmadridchenwentao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.